-Stockholder Proposals for the 2025 Annual Meeting
+Stockholder Proposals for the 2026 Annual Meeting

 Stockholders interested in submitting a proposal for inclusion in our proxy statement for next year's annual meeting must do so in compliance with applicable SEC rules and regulations.
-Under Rule 14a-8 adopted by the SEC, to be considered for inclusion in our proxy materials for our 2025 annual meeting, a stockholder proposal must be received in writing by our Corporate Secretary at our principal office set forth on the cover page of this proxy statement no later than December 2, 2024.
-If the date of our 2025 annual meeting of stockholders is moved more than 30 days before or after the anniversary date of this year's meeting, the deadline for inclusion of proposals in our proxy statement will instead be a reasonable time before we begin to print and mail our proxy materials next year.
+Under Rule 14a-8 adopted by the SEC, to be considered for inclusion in our proxy materials for our 2026 annual meeting, a stockholder proposal must be received in writing by our Corporate Secretary at our principal office at 550 East Swedesford Road, Suite 350, Wayne, Pennsylvania 19087, no later than December 2, 2025.
+If the date of our 2026 annual meeting of stockholders is moved more than 30 days before or after the anniversary date of this year's meeting, the deadline for inclusion of proposals in our proxy statement will instead be a reasonable time before we begin to print and mail our proxy materials next year.
 Any such proposals will also need to comply with the various provisions of Rule 14a-8, which governs the basis on which such stockholder proposals can be included or excluded from company-sponsored proxy materials.